GioZd/swiss_taxmapp/README.md

 ## Geographical data

 Geographical datasets to draw the base map in the homepage section are released periodically by the Federal Statistical Office under [OPEN-BY-ASK](https://www.bfs.admin.ch/bfs/en/home/bfs/bundesamt-statistik/nutzungsbedingungen.html) License.[[5](#5)] Coordinates are expressed by default in the CH1903+ (LV95) coordinate reference system, by which positions are measured in meters North/South-ward and East/West-ward from the old observatory of Bern, plus two different constants (one for the North direction, one for the South).
 Geopandas GeoDataFrame offers a method to trace back to the more familiar EPSG:4326 coordinate reference system and then project the map with the most common projection types (Mercator by Altair default).
 Alternatively, this dataframe has a structure that allows to be projected as-is, with type of projection equal to "identity".
-This approach mantains the Swiss predefined "Swiss-grid" projection, a cylindrical projection centered in Bern.[[6](#6)] However, the former method was preferred, beacuse it doesn't affect significantly the comparison between internal surfaces, due to Switzerland's small sizes and it is more understandable.
+This approach mantains the Swiss predefined "Swiss-grid" projection, a cylindrical projection centered in Bern.[[6](#6)] However, the former method was preferred, beacuse it doesn't affect significantly the comparison between internal surfaces, due to Switzerland's relatively small extension and it is more understandable.

 ## Enhancement proposals